 To prevent the unfortunate scenarios mentioned above, parents should get a life insurance plan that will pay the estate tax after their death.
 This way, parents would not worry about estate tax after their death because the proceeds from their life insurance policies will cover it.
 They will no longer resort on selling or donating their properties to their children to reduce tax.
 As long as they are alive, they enjoy and in full control over their properties.

-The 50 years old father can get a term insurance plan with a death benefit coverage of 10 Million pesos.
+The 50 years old father can get a term insurance plan with a death benefit coverage of 3 Million pesos.
 Term insurance is cheaper than other types of insurance such as whole life insurance or variable life insurance.
 It is a pure insurance plan in which it has no savings, investment or return of premium paid.
 Sun Life has a term life insurance product called Sun Safer life in which the death benefit is 200% of the face amount.
-The father can get a Sun Safer Life plan with 5 Million face amount with death benefit of 10 Million pesos.
-The annual premium starts at 71,650 pesos and increases every 5 years.
-With just 71,650 pesos or 5790/month, he will automatically create an estate tax fund after his death.
-His 50 Million pesos assets is intact and distributable to his heirs.
+The father can get a Sun Safer Life plan with 1.5 Million face amount with death benefit of 3 Million pesos.

 The beneficiaries of the insurance policy should be assigned as irrevocable (not revocable) so that the death claim proceeds will not be subjected to estate tax like the other properties.
 The irrevocable beneficiaries, upon the death of the insured, will file a death claim to Sun Life.
 After the approval of the claim, the beneficiaries will receive the check that will be used to pay the estate tax.
 Once estate tax is paid, BIR will provide clearance to the heirs of the father’s properties.
 They can then divide the properties according to the last will and testament of their father or according to applicable laws in the absence of any will.